Jan. E. Man: Production

-The movie marks the directional debut of Chidambaram.
+The movie marks the directorial debut of Chidambaram.
 The movie was made during the COVID-19 pandemic and its shooting started on 9 September 2020, and it was wrapped up in 35 days.
 It was shot in Kochi and Kashmir.
 Arjun Ashokan and Balu Varghese were part of the project from the get-go.

 Vishnu Thandassery, who had worked in many films as a still photographer has debuted as a cinematographer through this film.
 Bijibal composed the background score for this movie.
 Kiran Das is the editor and Vinesh Bangalan is the art director of the film.
 R. G. Vayandan did the makeup and Mahser Hamsa arranged the costumes for the movie.
 The film was co-written by Ganapathi S Poduval who is the brother of the director.

 Marketing

 The teaser of the movie was released by Dulquer Salmaan on 9 July 2021.
 Mohanlal, Tovino Thomas and Asif Ali released the first look poster of the film on 30 August 2021.
 The song Mizhiyoram from the 1980 Malayalam movie Manjil Virinja Pookkal was remastered in this film.
 The song was released by Manju Warrier on 3 November 2021.
 The official trailer of the film was released on 11 November 2021, by Mammootty through his official Facebook Page.
 The satellite right of the movie was grabbed by Surya Tv.